askeksa/Oidos/README.md

 **Oidos** is an additive synthesizer, which means it produces sound by adding together a large number of sine waves, known as *partials*.
-The frequencies and amplitudes of these sine waves, along with their variation over time, determines the character of each sound.
+The frequencies and amplitudes of these sine waves, along with their variation over time, determines the character of the sound.
 All of this is controlled by the VST parameters:

 ### Seed